Philipp-Sc/cosmos-rust-bot/packages/terra-rust-signal-bot/README.md

 #### Configuration
 * The current state from terra-rust-bot is written to **./packages/terra-rust-bot-output/terra-rust-bot-state.json**.
 Terra-rust-signal-bot reads the file and extracts the information needed.

+This enables **terra-rust-signal-bot** to answer to commands as well as sending alerts on it's own:
+* Errors: there are currenlty errors that hinder terra-rust-bot in any way.
+* Logs: a new transaction was made on behave of the user.
+* Inactivity (threshold is 30s): the terra-rust-bot was unable to gather updated information in the given timeframe.
+This is helpful to detect when the bot is not running correctly.
+Be aware if the internet connection on the system signal-bot is running on is down you will not get any notifications.

+The commands are shown in the **Usage** section.

 ## Install